Semantic Filtering and Source Coding in Distributed Wireless Monitoring Systems: Simulation Results

 The intrinsic and extrinsic features considered in our simulation scenario are shown in Table~\ref{tab:tab2} for a fictitious \emph{air pollution} monitoring platform that collects status packets from sixteen zones ($\mathcal{Z}_{1}$ to $\mathcal{Z}_{16}$), with different levels of importance.
+The goal in this platform is to maximize the average SoI provided by communicated packets over the network, following the general problem $\mathcal{P}_1$ defined in \eqref{optim1}.
 Without loss of generality, we consider $\mathcal{Z}_{8}$, $\mathcal{Z}_{11}$, and $\mathcal{Z}_{13}$ the most crucial zones, and the average Euclidean distance of a sensor from the centers of these three zones indicates its spatial importance.
 Furthermore, we assume that rare occurrences are monitored, where the importance of an update packet increases as its carrying pollution rate approaches $100\%$.
 From Table~\ref{tab:tab2}, we first find $\lambda_g^{(k,m)}=0.37$, and then, the corresponding $U_n^{(k,m)}$ for each $w_b^{(k,m)}$ is calculated.
 The parameters used in the simulations are summarized in Table~\ref{tab:tab3}.
 The values of $\gamma_{M,j}^{(k,m)}$ and $g_j^{(k,m)}$ depend on the codeword length of the $j$-th arrival according to \eqref{theta1} and \eqref{theta2}.
 We consider a binary phase shift keying (BPSK) modulation scheme at the PHY module.
 Initializing the codeword length $\ell_j$ from zero to $\ell_{\rm max}$ as the worst case, the value of $\gamma_{M,j}^{(k,m)}$ varies from $5.53$ to $5.63$ with almost constant $g_j^{(k,m)}\approx0.1$ under the ARQ protocol.
 We consider the average value of $\gamma_{M,j}^{(k,m)}$ for all codeword lengths, as it results in negligible difference.
 Applying \eqref{eq:meta}--\eqref{eq:vfb}, and Tables~\ref{tab:tab2} and \ref{tab:tab3}, meta-values are computed.
 Unless otherwise specified, the EUT case, fixed-length filtering, ARQ protocol, and Algorithm~\ref{Alg:Alg.1} are used to obtain the results.